 Provision for children with special educational needs is a matter for the whole school.
-The governing body, the school's head teacher, the SENCO over see this provision but all other members of staff, particularly class teachers and teaching assistants are encouraged to remember that all teachers are teachers of children with special educational needs and that we ensure the children are receiving the best possible experiences and environment in which to learn.
+The governing body, the school's head teacher, the SENCO oversee this provision but all other members of staff, particularly class teachers and teaching assistants are encouraged to remember that all teachers are teachers of children with special educational needs and that we ensure the children are receiving the best possible experiences and environment in which to learn.

 The school will assess each child's current levels of attainment on entry in order to ensure that they build on the patterns of learning and experience already established during the child's pre-school years.
-If the child already has an identified special educational need, this information may be transferred from previous practitioners such as those in their Early Years settings or last school and the class teacher and SENCO will use this information to:
+If the child already has an identified special educational need.
+Information transferred from previous practitioners such as those in their Early Years settings or last school will be used to:

-- Provide starting points for the development of an appropriate curriculum - · Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning
+- Provide starting points for the development of an appropriate curriculum - Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning